When should I hire an attorney after a car accident? If you are asking this question, you are not alone. Thousands of people ask it every month.

 Without a lawyer, there is a chance that my client would have accepted the initial offer of $100,000.
 This assumes that the adjuster would have made the same $100,000 offer to our client if he was not represented by an attorney.

 When I initially spoke with the adjuster – which was after my client had the leg surgery – the adjuster told me that he had set the reserve (set aside) at $150,000 for this claim.
 Many insurance companies transfer your claim to a different adjuster as soon as they learn that an attorney is representing you.
 I assume that they do this because they are taking the claim more seriously.

 My client had about $20,000 in medical expenses, so he would have received $80,000 had he accepted the insurance company’s $100,000 offer.
 Some people would think that they are getting a great deal.
 The average American is in debt and I would imagine that most do not even have $10,000 in their bank account.
 Let alone $80,000.

 My client received approximately $275,000.
-So he received $195,000 more than had we accepted the initial offer because he listened to my advice.
+Basically, he received $195,000 more than if we would have accepted the initial offer.
+He got more compensation because he listened to my advice.